lexi-compiler/docs/index.md

 # Multi-Language Support

-The goal with Lexi supports multiple languages, and is intended to provide fairly easy language support by creating a language semantics plugin.
+The goal with Lexi is to provide support for multiple languages through a language semantics plugin.

 To start, I'm implementing the current [Kotlin language spec](https://github.com/Kotlin/kotlin-spec).
 Next on the docket will be Scala.
 From there, I'll see what catches my fancy.